Skip to content

 Yours sincerely or Sincerely yours?

-These sign-offs are interchangeable in terms of meaning.
+These sign offs are interchangeable in terms of meaning.

-Yours sincerely or Yours sincerely?
+Yours sincerely or Your sincerely?

 ‘Yours sincerely’ is correct.